marcospgp/tinyORM/README.md

 You can use an existing library for this functionality, such as `zod`.

 Like other kinds of data pre-processing, it should be implemented at the storage engine level.
-You can write a custom storage engine with a wrapping function that takes in whatever it needs, then call it and pass the resultto your model.
+You can write a custom storage engine with a wrapping function that takes in whatever it needs, then call it and pass the result to your model.

 ## Tradeoffs